-Get an inside look at some of the meaningful work we’ve done in communities like yours.
+Get an inside look at some of the meaningful work done across the nation.

-Our Community Development Banking business is proud to support vibrant and diverse neighborhoods like yours by providing loans, investments and services for low- and moderate-income families and communities across the US.
+We proudly support vibrant neighborhoods like yours by providing loans, investments and services for low- and moderate-income families and communities across the U.S.

 This project renovates an industrial building—which is listed on the National Register of Historic Places—into functional light manufacturing and creative office space.